arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-linux.md

 ---
 layout: post
-title: Oddysey Web Browser on AxRT Linux
+title: Odyssey Web Browser on AxRT Linux
 subtitle: installation manual
 tag: tutorial
 lang: en
 ref: tutOWBal
 ---

-To install Oddysey Web Browser under Linux, we will use the latest distribution **Linux Mint 22 “Willma” (Cinnamon Edition)**.
+To install Odyssey Web Browser under Linux, we will use the latest distribution **Linux Mint 22 “Willma” (Cinnamon Edition)**.
 Make sure in **Update Manager** that your system is fully up to date.

 ![hosted1](/assets/img/hosted1.png)